How Many Feet Are in 42 Inches? A thorough look to Unit Conversion

 Advanced Concepts: Working with Fractions and Decimals

 Our example involved a straightforward conversion resulting in a whole number and a decimal.
-However, conversions can involve fractions, requiring additional steps.
-For instance, if we were converting 25 inches to feet:
+On the flip side, conversions can involve fractions, requiring additional steps.
+Here's a good example: if we were converting 25 inches to feet:

 -